Special cards and Special actions

-The special powers of some champions (as well as other cards) allow them to borrow cards from other players.
-After each round of combat in which they are borrowed, borrowed cards always return to their original source.
-It is only an exception when the card explicitly states that the borrowed card should not be returned or when the borrowed card has been discarded during combat.
+The special powers of some champions and other cards allow some advantages in borrowing cards from other players.
+Borrowed cards are always returned to the original source at the end of the round of combat that they are borrowed.
+The only exceptions are if the card specifically states that the card is not returned or if the borrowed card is discarded during combat.

 When you copy a special power from another card, you copy the exact text on the card.
-Avatar cards have special powers that cannot be copied.
-"Blueline" powers are gained as well, as are any racial characteristics.
-Copies are made immediately after the card is played.
-When a card has the ability to copy a special power of another card, the owner chooses a new card to copy each turn during phase 3, unless otherwise stated on the card.
-Copies last for either the stated duration on the card or on the player's next turn if it is shorter.
+This is not the case for Avatar cards, as they have special powers that cannot be copied.
+Copies are made immediately after the card is played and not later on.
+When a card can copy a special power of another card, the owner chooses a new card to copy each turn during phase 3, unless otherwise stated on the card.
+Copies last for the stated duration on the card.

 Using "all" or "any" cards